-Our adoption fee is $200.00 for seniors.
+Our adoption fee is $250.00.
 A fenced yard with a minimum height of 4-feet is required for adoption.

 If you plan on submitting an application and you are out of our region, once your application is approved we require that you come to our area to meet the dog and foster family.
 If that goes well you will be able to take your Newfie home with you.

-To request an application or contact us with any questions please use the email link in the contact information below.
+To request an application or contact us with any questions please use the email link in the contact info. below.

-To see more Newfoundland rescues or to learn more about our rescue program please use our website link in the contact information below.
+To see more Newfoundland rescues or to learn more about our rescue program please use our website link in the contact info. below.